Immortality-IMT/Manhattan-Group/smart contract platform/README.md

 1. Write the contract in Solidity or another language - https://vyper.readthedocs.io/en/stable/
 2. Convert the code into virtual machine compatible bytecode.
 3. We add a super large data-type with no specific function, and we have another data-type to name the super-large data-type and then tell people to do anything with it, from the code or interface that interacts with the datatype.
+Monetization through blockchain.
 Gas system applies and compression and techniques can also be implemented with the transaction.
 Such as https://github.com/Arachnid/evmdis & https://github.com/ConsenSys/mythril
 6. Put the bytecode on the blockchain as a regular transaction and bytecode as transaction data, a unique contract address is returned.
 7. Every transaction has a data field for including smart contract bytecode or storing general data on blockchain.
 8. The smart-contract is then a transaction and undergoes traditional blockchain processing, broadcasted, mined, blocked and added to blockchain.